zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/SparklineSeriesFactory.md

 ---

 # Kendo.Mvc.UI.Fluent.SparklineSeriesFactory
-Creates series for the !:Sparkline{TModel}.
+Creates series for the 1.

 ## Properties